Kent Transition Center

 Students will be expected to participate in all classroom and lab experiences.

-· Lab requirements: students will engage in all preparation techniques and equipment operations required.
-All students will be expected to clean up their work area thoroughly and help their peers who may be behind.
+- Lab requirements: students will engage in all preparation techniques and equipment operations required.
+All students will be expected to clean up their work area thoroughly and help their peers who may need assistance.

 Behavior Grading Scale